The HLA antigens considered for most matching strategies between a potential recipient and a donor.

 The surgical procedure of removing an organ from a donor.

-Refers to all deaths or imminent deaths reported by a hospital to the OPO within the Designated Service Area (DSA).
+Refers to all deaths or imminent deaths reported by a hospital to the OPO within the Donation Service Area (DSA).

 Number codes used on a match run to show the reason an organ was not accepted for a potential transplant recipient (PTR) receiving the offer.